 Big Ten Indoor Championships Day 1

 Wiseman, a former Indiana decathlete who was second-team All-Big Ten in 2005, has helped guide Neuenswander, Chin, Ahbe, Blayne Burkholder and Jeff Coover to NCAA Championship appearances in the past four seasons.
-His vaulters have won four Big Ten titles and earned All-America honors 11 times.
+His vaulters have won five Big Ten titles and earned All-America honors 11 times.
 Under Wiseman seven different athletes have qualifed for a national meet.